- 1/2 cup fresh raspberries

 - 1/2 cup chopped pecans

 - Mash raspberries, reserving juice; strain and discard seeds.
-In a small heavy saucepan, combine the sugar, cornstarch and salt; stir in jelly and reserved juice.
-Bring to a boil; cook and stir for 1 minute or until thickened.
-Transfer to a small bowl; refrigerate until chilled.
+In a heavy saucepan, combine jelly and reserved juice.
+Bring to a boil over medium heat.
+Combine the sugar, cornstarch and salt; stir into berry mixture until dissolved.
+Cook over medium heat until sauce is clear and begins to thicken.
+Transfer to a bowl; refrigerate until chilled.

 - Drop batter by rounded tablespoonfuls onto prepared pan, along the inside of the circle (mounds should be slightly touching).
 Bake at 400° for 35-40 minutes or until golden brown.